rebound-project/rebound-project.github.io/_pages/datanotice.md

   - There is an ethical review (date and name of ethical committee to be completed)
 12. More information on the study and the exercising of your rights
   - The controller in this study is KTH.
-  - The contact person in matters related to the research study is the project principle investigator (see /team/)
+  - The contact person in matters related to the research study is the project principle investigator (see [Rebound team](/team/))
   - The data collection process has been reviewed by the KTH Data Protection Officer (DPO)
   - If the research participant sees that their data has been processed in violation of the General Data Protection Regulation or data protection legislation, the participant has the right to lodge a complaint with the DPO.